GHSStuCo/ghsstucowebsite/README.md

 </template>`
 Notice, the new lines are important
 The template files go in the templates folder they have .thtml extensions.
 Whenever you want to use a variable use just type `{varname}`.
+To compile, navigate to the repository directory, and type make (in terminal)